amiralies/dotfiles/README.md

 # Notes

-Vim setup can be tricky, make sure to setup vundle correctly
+Vim setup can be tricky, make sure to setup vim-plug correctly

 Remember to apply needed patches(scrollback, theme) on st